 Egypt was one of the areas where the “Great Persecution” (303-312) was especially severe.
 Peter, the bishop of Alexandria, went into hiding.
 At least four other bishops in the Delta region were imprisoned.
 In early 305 as it seems, Melitius of Lycopolis (some 300 miles south of Alexandria), traveled northward to ordain some priests in these four dioceses without their bishops’ approval, or the approval of Peter.
-The four bishops wrote Melitius to protest his actions (Document 1 below) as being contrary to good order, to tradition, and to biblical mandates.
+The four bishops wrote Melitius to protest his actions (Mel.
+1 below) as being contrary to good order, to tradition, and to biblical mandates.

 Melitius does not seem to have heeded the admonition and, in fact, seems to have also involved himself in similar activities in Alexandria itself.
 Although Melitius was himself arrested and sent to work in the mines at Thebes, he seems to have continued with further ordinations there.
-As a result, in 306 Peter sent a letter to the church of Alexandria indicating that Melitius should be considered as outside the church’s fellowship until a more thorough examination should be conducted (Document 2).
+As a result, in 306 Peter sent a letter to the church of Alexandria indicating that Melitius should be considered as outside the church’s fellowship until a more thorough examination should be conducted (Mel.
+2).

 The ongoing persecution complicated such an examination, but at some point in the following months or years, Melitius was formally removed from office by Peter.
 Soon, however, Peter was arrested and his imprisonment continued until he was martyred in 311.
 Melitius was meanwhile transferred to the mines in Palestine where he remained until his release when the persecution ended in 312.